 The Admissions Committee views a solid and broad undergraduate experience to be crucial preparation for successful completion of the veterinary curriculum.
 When evaluating an applicant, the Admissions Committee considers both academic and non-cognitive qualities which may include a personal interview.
 When evaluating an applicant's academic qualities the Admissions Committee members ask themselves: How likely is it that the applicant will be able to successfully complete our rigorous, science based veterinary curriculum?
-Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, math GPA, last 45 semester hour (or last 60 quarter hour) GPA, prerequisite GPA, grades in upper division science courses, course load per semester, major and academic institution, advanced degrees, Graduate Record Examination (GRE) scores, and record of academic honors, scholarships, etc.
+Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, math GPA, last 45 semester hour (or last 60 quarter hour) GPA, DVM program science and math prerequisite GPA, grades in upper division science courses, course load per semester, major and academic institution, advanced degrees, Graduate Record Examination (GRE) scores, and record of academic honors, scholarships, etc.

 Veterinary medicine is a rigorous science based field.
 When evaluating an applicant, emphasis is placed on physical and biological science preparation.
 Prerequisite coursework is considered an essential foundation, while excellence in additional upper division science courses further indicates that an applicant is more likely to be able to successfully complete our program.
 Applicants can major in any subject area, and are evaluated based on the rigor of the coursework completed as requirement of that major.
 The committee strongly recommends completion of the baccalaureate degree